AboutCodingBE/validation-excercise/README.md

 ## Outline

 You are part of an IoT company shipping sensors to a vast amount of clients.
-Thes sensors have a firmware from their original manufacturer, which is pretty trustworthy.
+These sensors have a firmware from their original manufacturer, which is pretty trustworthy.
 Your company, meaning you actually, you have to configure these sensors so that they send valuable information which is of interest to your vast amount of clients.